Facts You Should Know About Thermal Burns

 - Most burns are mild, but some may be severe.

-- Most importantly, a majority of burns are estimated to be preventable.
+- Most importantly, most burns are estimated to be preventable.

 What Causes Thermal Burns?